Pennsylvania Department of Health

 A review of the facility's staffing levels revealed that on the following dates the facility failed to provide minimum nurse staffing of 3.2 hours of general nursing care to each resident:

-An interview with the Director of Nursing on May 29, 2025, at approximately 1:00 p.m., confirmed that the facility failed to consistently provide minimum general nursing care hours to each resident daily.
+An interview with the administrator on March 3, 2026, at 1:00 PM confirmed the facility failed to consistently provide minimum general nursing care hours to each resident daily.

 Back to County Map